cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 ## Implementing strict isolation of plaintext credentials

+While the simple measures [described previously](#Implementing-SCRAM-authentication-in-your-CockroachDB-Cluster) allow CockroachDB to avoid storing plaintext passwords or

-It is possible to operate a CockroachDB cluster in such a way that it never needs to handle plaintext passwords in any form.
+It is possible to operate a CockroachDB cluster in such a way that it never handles plaintext passwords in any form.
 This prevents the malicious use of stolen credentials, in case the CockroachDB server itself is maliciously taken over.
 Known as ["credential stuffing,"](https://en.wikipedia.org/wiki/Credential_stuffing) re-use of stolen passwords is a persistent problem throughout the ecosystem of internet services.

-The additional requirements for strict isolation are as follows:
+### Requirements for strict isolation are as follows

 1. Instead of creating and rotating user passwords by passing plaintext passwords into SQL statements, as described [previously](#enabling-SCRAM-SHA-256-authentication-for-new-users/roles), you must instead generate SCRAM-SHA-256 hashes, and enter those directly in instead of a plaintext password.
 CockroachDB will recognize the SCRAM-SHA-256 format
 2. You must block clients from sending plaintext passwords to CockroachDB during authentication by [customizing your cluster's authentication](#customizing-hba-for-scram).
 3. After steps (1) and (2) are complete, you must update any previously created passwords

 If a cluster had previously allowed plaintext password authentication (i.e., any cluster that began on a version prior to v22.1), you must carefully migrate to SCRAM-SHA-256 authentication in the following phases: